agataskrzyniarz1/RAG_chatQA/README.md

 This repository does not include my full thesis as it is not **yet** published, so the raw content is intentionally omitted for copyright reasons.

-The `data/` directory for now only contains an empty folder structure.
+The `data/` directory will be uploaded as soon as the thesis is published.